frconor-ebook/meditations/_posts/2025-07-15-the-parable-of-the-laborers-in-the-vineyard.md

 Later on, Agrippa said to Paul: "In a short time you think to make me a Christian!"

-And Paul responds: "Whether long or short I would to God that not only you but also all those who hear me this day might become as I am---except for these chains" (Acts 26: 28-29).
+And Paul responds: "Whether long or short I would to God that not only you but also all those who hear me this day might become as I am---except for these chains" (Acts 26:28-29).

 Our love for Christ is shown by our apostolic spirit.
-We won\'t miss a single opportunity.
-Every hour is a good hour to bring workers to the Lord\'s vineyard.
+We won't miss a single opportunity.
+Every hour is a good hour to bring workers to the Lord's vineyard.
 All ages are good ages for us to serve as co-redeemers.

 Every person who comes in contact with us should be moved to live closer to Christ.

-In some ways, it\'s surprising that the father in the parable went out at the very end of the day, when there was little left to do.
-It\'s also surprising to learn the explanation given by those who even at the late hour were unemployed: "Because no one has hired us."
+In some ways, it's surprising that the father in the parable went out at the very end of the day, when there was little left to do.
+It's also surprising to learn the explanation given by those who even at the late hour were unemployed: "Because no one has hired us."

 No one has given us the good news that the owner of the field is looking for laborers to work in his vineyard.
 Is not this the same answer given by many baptized Christians today?
 Their faith is languishing because no one has made use of them.

 In the *Furrow*, we're told: "You have spoken to one person and another, and yet another, because you are consumed by zeal for souls. ...
-You must persevere, and no one afterwards will be able to excuse himself by saying 'Nobody has called us'" (J. Escrivá, *Furrow*, Point 205).
+You must persevere, and no one afterwards will be able to excuse himself by saying, 'Nobody has called us'" (J. Escrivá, *Furrow*, Point 205).

 Not even someone who has spent an afternoon with us, or shared a journey, or worked in the same office, or studied at the same school; nor our relatives, our friends, our neighbors...no one should be unaffected by our love for Christ.